OmenApps/django-tomselect/docs/api/config.md

 }
 ```

-Better, you can customize the logging level configuration by updating your Django settings to skip debug messages, but still see more important messages:
+You can customize the logging level configuration by updating your Django settings:

 ```python
 LOGGING = {